Greenland in Depth

 Trip Highlights

-• Learn more about the dramatic history of the Norse people from our on-board experts
+• Learn about the history of the Inuit, Dorset and Thule people from our experts on board.

 Itinerary